m0nsieurPsych0/librenms-speedtest/README.md

 - Shell access to the LibreNMS server.
 - Speedtest CLI by Ookla.
 To install this, use the following link and instructions:
     - https://www.speedtest.net/apps/cli
-    - Verify you are running Speedtest CLI by Ookla by issuing the following command on your CLI:<br> `speedtest --version` Expected example output: `Speedtest by Ookla 1.0.0.2`
+    - Verify you are running Speedtest CLI by Ookla by issuing the following command on your CLI:<br> `speedtest --version`<br/>
+      Expected example output:<br/>
+      `Speedtest by Ookla 1.0.0.2`
       ```
-      NOTE:<br/>
+      NOTE:
       There is also the "speedtest-cli" package, which is possibly provided by your distribution's repository.
-This package, however, does not follow the same cli commands as the Ookla's Speedtest CLI package and is built with Python.
+      This package, however, does not follow the same cli commands as the Ookla's Speedtest CLI package and is
+      built with Python.
 It is known to under perform in some cases.<br/>
       This dashboard will not work out of the box with the "speedtest-cli" package.
 Prefer to install Ookla's package.
       ```

 ### Plugin Installation
 ```
 NOTE:
 These instructions assume you are the root user.
-If you are not, prepend sudo to the shell commands or temporarily become a user with root privileges.
+If you are not, prepend sudo
+to the shell commands or temporarily become a user with root privileges.
 ```
 - Login to your LibreNMS server CLI.
 - Go to your home dir:<br/>